 The process went along smoothly, laying the railroad ties end-to-end along the fence- line…until we came across a small hackberry sapling.
-This baby tree was not more than 2-feet tall, but was in our path….it had to go.
+This baby tree was not more than two feet tall, but was in our path….it had to go.
 Equipped with a pick-axe (with a broken handle) and a short-handle shovel (with a dull blade) my boss (a higher-ranking officer who volunteered to join us that day) and I began to dig out this plant.
-30-minutes later—with sweat pouring off of us in the steaming parking lot—we managed to knock the top off the small tree…”almost” level with the ground.
+Thirty minutes later—with sweat pouring off of us in the steaming parking lot—we managed to knock the top off the small tree…”almost” level with the ground.

 The young men grabbed a railroad tie and put it in place.
 It slightly teetered from side-to-side as the remains of the tree acted as a fulcrum in the middle of the railroad tie.